rapidsai/cudf/docs/cudf/source/user_guide/memory-profiling.md

      6           0            0 cudf/core/index.py:424(RangeIndex.__len__)
 ```

-It is also possible to access the raw profiling data through {py:func}`cudf.utils.performance_tracking.get_memory_records`.
+It is also possible to access the raw profiling data by calling: {py:func}`cudf.utils.performance_tracking.get_memory_records`.